google/caliban/paper/paper.md

 research - interactive development, local execution, cloud execution and data analysis in a notebook environment.

-The user simply writes code and runs it using Caliban's various subcommands, instead of executing code directly on their machine.
-This process is, for the researcher, just as easy as executing code directly.
-Behind the scenes, all development has moved inside of a Docker container.
-This makes it transparent to move code's execution from a local environment to Cloud.
-This ease makes it easy to go from a simple prototype running on a workstation to thousands of experimental jobs running on Cloud.
+With Caliban, the user simply writes code and runs it using Caliban's various subcommands, instead of executing code directly on their machine.
+This process is, for the researcher, just as easy as executing code directly: all the user needs to do is specify required packages in a `requirements.txt` file.

+Behind the scenes, all software execution has moved inside of a Docker container.
+This makes it transparent to move that execution from a local environment to Cloud, enabling a research project to grow from a simple prototype running on a workstation to thousands of experimental jobs running on Cloud with little to no cognitive load.

 This removal of friction allows a researcher the freedom to be creative in ways that their psychology simply wouldn't allow, given the typical pain caused by moves between environments.

+In addition, Caliban makes it easy to launch multiple jobs with varying command-line arguments with a single command, using experiment configuration files.

+# Impact

+Before we introduced Caliban in our lab, researchers reported spending multiple weeks learning how to run their experiments at scale.
+Caliban allows a new researcher to reach this level of proficiency in under an hour.
+Multiple papers currently in preparation contain research results generated from thousands of experiments executed using Caliban.
+Given the limited tenure of a typical machine learning internship and residency, the efficiency boost offered by Caliban can materially change the scope of project that a researcher would be willing to take on.

+In addition, any research conducted with Caliban that the researcher open sources is trivially executable by any interested party.
+The Docker environment managed by Caliban guarantees that anyone with access to the shared source code repository will be able to run experiments in an environment identical to the environment used in the original research program.

 # Caliban's Execution Environments